Accusations of Child Abuse or Neglect

 Source: Supreme Court of New Jersey, Board on Attorney Certification, Brochure on Certified Civil Trial Attorney.
 See Rule 1:39: Specialty Certification of Attorneys.

-Few situations impact the quality of an individual’s life as much as being accused of a sexual offense against a child or child abuse.
-The accusation is serious.
+Few situations impact the quality of an individual’s life as much as being accused of a crime against a child.
+Sexual offenses against children, child abuse, and child neglect are serious accusations.

 In these changing times, a conversation on the Internet with someone that you ‘thought’ was much older can be viewed as Internet luring and hence punishable as a sex crime against a child.
 You could also be in a bitter divorce or custody dispute where false allegations are made to gain the upper hand in negotiations.